 Books may be purchased online or in person.
 To purchase online, go to the Bookstore page and click the "Buy Your Books Online" link (at the top of the page) to determine what books you need for a course and to purchase them online if you wish to do so.
 You may have to view and agree to the Returns Policy before using this service.
 If you have trouble with your online bookstore account, please call 1-800-381-5151.

 For further Bookstore assistance, details about the returns policy, and other Bookstore information, please visit our Bookstore page or call (828) 565-4127.

-If you need tutoring or additional academic assistance, please visit the Learning Support Services page or call (828) 627-4696.
+If tutoring or additional academic assistance is needed, please visit the Learning Support Services page or call (828) 627-4696.

-If you have general questions about online classes or need help with technical issues, you may call (828) 627-4619 or email email@example.com.
+For general questions about online classes or assistance with technical issues, call (828) 627-4619 or email firstname.lastname@example.org.

-If you need help with your computer, such as using a word processor or downloading a file, please contact the Technology Help Desk at (828) 627-4009 or visit the Help Desk in the Library.
+If technical assistance is needed, such as using a word processor or downloading a file, contact the Technology Help Desk at (828) 627-4009 or visit the Help Desk in the Library.

 - an attendance activity in online, hybrid and web-based curriculum courses